pyscaffold/pyscaffold/docs/index.rst

 and email are configured.
 The project template in ``my_project`` provides you with a lot of :ref:`features <features>`.
 PyScaffold 3 is compatible with Python 3.4 and greater.
 For legacy Python 2.7 support please install PyScaffold 2.5.
+There is also a `video tutorial`_ on how to develop a command-line application with the help of PyScaffold.

 Contents